27 Full Sun Perennials For Sun-Drenched Gardens

 - Hardy to USDA zone 4

-Phlox, Perennial (Phlox spp)
+Phlox, Perennial

 The perennial phlox species are long-flowering plants that produce clusters of showy trumpet-shaped flowers in various colors.
 The flowers bloom in white, purple, pink, blue, and lavender.

-Phlox do best when planted in bright sunny locations but will tolerate a bit of light shade.
+Phlox do best when planted in bright, sunny locations but will tolerate a bit of light shade.
 Grow phlox in well-drained, rich soil high in organic matter.

 - Bloom Time: Mid to late Summer